From CPD to advocacy: How Member Priorities Shifted in 2025

 Access to resources, advice and tools remains an important part of the membership mix, particularly for industry associations and smaller organisations with limited internal capability.

-Members describe these services in terms of the extent to which practical guidance, templates and advice matter most when something goes wrong, when decisions feel risky, or when external requirements change.
-Professional members also rely on these services, often framing them as reassurance or “peace of mind”.
+Members often describe these services in terms of the extent to which practical guidance, templates and advice matter when something goes wrong, when decisions feel risky, or when external requirements change.
+Professional members also tell us how much they rely on these services, often framing them as reassurance or “peace of mind”.
 Even when used infrequently, their existence supports belonging.

 However, member feedback suggests expectations are high.
-When advice feels generic, slow or misaligned with real practice, disappointment is strong.
+When advice feels generic, slow or misaligned with real practice, disappointment comes through strongly.
 Because these services are associated with protection and support, failure affects trust more than underperformance in other optional benefits.

 What this means: